FriskTheFallenHuman/KROOM-3/.github/README.md

 * Some lights cause shadow acne with shadow mapping
 * Some shadows might almost disappear due to the shadow filtering or look off ("Peter panning" problem)
-* [HDR] HDR does not work with old-school stencil shadows
 * [HDR] MSAA anti-aliasing modes don't work with HDR: Use SMAA with r_antiAliasing 1
 * [Vulkan] **Vulkan backend is unfinished in general**
 * [Vulkan] Shadow Mapping is not supported yet